Deya Miranda Giner

 She danced with the master Manuela Carpio, and also danced and performed under the guidance of La Maestra, Mercedes Ruiz (one of Spain’s most acclaimed flamenco dancers in the history).

 At the moment, Deya and her husband Paco live and work in Newcastle NSW.
-They have formed another flamenco group in Australia , called 'Tabanko Flamenko', which is a mix of traditional Spanish and modern dance, song and guitar, and they often perform all over Australia in collaboration with other renowned Spanish-Australian flamenco artists.
+They have formed another flamenco group in Australia , called 'Tabanko Flamenko', which was a mix of traditional Spanish and modern dance, song and guitar, and they performed all over Australia in collaboration with other renowned Spanish-Australian flamenco artists.

 Deya is currently accompanying Paco as a guest dancer on his Australian tour, promoting his latest album 'The Andalusian Guitar'.
 Their recent performance at the prestigious Sydney Opera House brought them a lot of accolades and opened the doors to some of the Australia’s finest performing venues, theatres and festivals in the country.